 In defining a non-owner policy, these qualifications are typically specified by the insurance company when you purchase the coverage:

 - Bodily injury liability, property damage liability, medical payments, uninsured motorist and underinsured motorist are the only coverages available, depending on the state.

-- Non-owneer insurance provides auto insurance for an individual who does not own a vehicle.
+- A non-owner policy provides car insurance for an individual who does not own a vehicle.

 - Coverage does not extend to household members and only applies to the person listed on the declarations page.

-- Physical Damage coverage is never available on a non-owners policy.
+- Physical damage coverage (comprehensive and collision protection) is not available on a non-owner policy.

 When it comes to buying a policy, non-owner car insurance is less expensive than regular insurance.
 But the price does vary from company to company.
 Costs tend to range from 10 percent to 80 percent of what you'd pay for a standard auto policy, says Jarrett Dunbar, a spokesman for Nationwide.
 "Much depends on how often the customer has access to a car, how that car will be used and what age the operator is," Dunbar says.